 Too often, talented people with the right tools can’t create meaningful outcomes due to a company’s cultural or organizational challenges.

-- Static data in a dynamic world: Data is treated as a retrospective recording of historical measurements with little ability to draw insights or solve problems
+Data is treated as a retrospective recording of historical measurements with little ability to draw insights or solve problems.

-- Data distrust: Data silos lead to a lack of transparency around who is producing data, what data is actually being used, and how they’re doing it.
-Over time, this can make business leaders start to doubt the accuracy of their own company’s information
+Data silos lead to a lack of transparency around who is producing data, what data is being used, and how it is applied.
+Over time, this can make business leaders doubt the accuracy of their own company's information.

 In this environment, employees often try to satisfy their own data needs outside of the company’s defined channels, which only worsens the problem by creating more and more internal customers for the centralized data analytics team.